pip-webui/pip-webui-tasks/README.md

 - **submodules-tag** - Creates git tags and all submodules
 - **submodules-publish** - Publishes submodules to npm

+## App build tasks

+- **build-app-html** - Takes HTML files, wraps them into JavScript and adds to $templateCache service
+- **build-app-ts** - Compiles TypeScript files, adds type definitions and places resulted .js, .map and .d.ts files into temp folder
+- **build-app-css** - Compiles less scripts into CSS styles.
+This task uses index less file which references all other less files
+- **build-app-js** - Merges all JavaScript files, including wrapped HTML and compiled TypeScript, does annotations, generates .map
+- **copy-app-images** - Copies images to the dist folder
+- **copy-app-lib** - Copies all files from the lib folder (as configured in build.conf.js) to dist folder
+- **copy-app-index** - Copies index.html and config*.js from src folder to dist folder
+- **app-build** - Combines all of the tasks above to produce an application build
+- **app-publish-alpha** - Publishes the dist folder to an AWS bucket, as configured in build.conf.js
+- **app-publish-beta** - Publishes the dist folder to an AWS bucket, as configured in build.conf.js
+- **app-publish-production** - Publishes the dist folder to an AWS bucket, as configured in build.conf.js

 ## <a name="config"></a> Configuration

 Build configuration file is broken into few sections